 1. The applicant must be between 18 and 40 years of age.

-2. The applicant needs to be a Non-Adivasi Indian citizen.
-Overseas and Indian Adivasi Residents are not eligible.
+2. The applicant needs to be an Adivasi Indian citizen.
+Overseas and Non-Indian Adivasi Residents are not eligible.

-- Participant fee is 3300 Rs.
+- Participant fee is 4000 rupees.
 Includes the cost of lodging, fooding and traveling during the workshop.

 In case of last moment cancellations, 25% advance deposit shall be forfeited at any given time.